Advertiser Disclosure

 FDIC$2M

-SoFi pays a $300 cash bonus and 4.00% APY on savings.
-That is about 10x the national average.
-Zero monthly fees, zero minimums, zero overdraft fees.
-FDIC insured up to $2 million through partner banks.
-Your paycheck arrives up to 2 days early.
+SoFi pays you twice.
+First, a $300 cash bonus when you direct deposit $5K (smaller bonuses for smaller deposits start at $1K).
+Second, 4.00% APY on savings, about 10x the national average.
+Zero monthly fees, zero minimums, zero overdraft fees, and FDIC insurance up to $2 million through partner banks.
+Paycheck arrives up to 2 days early.
 Money moves instantly between checking and savings.
-Direct deposit unlocks both the bonus and the higher APY.

 Pick SoFi if

-You want your money to earn 4.00% APY, hate monthly fees, and can redirect $5K+ in direct deposits to claim the full bonus.
+You want your idle cash to earn 4.00% APY, hate paying any banking fees, and can redirect $5K+ in direct deposits to unlock the full bonus.

 Skip SoFi if

-You need in-person banking at a physical branch, or you can't set up direct deposit to unlock the bonus and higher APY.
+You need in-person banking at a physical branch, or you can't set up enough direct deposit to qualify for the bonus tier you want.

 Pros